 In May 2020, the government issued a WMS on the situations in which a local planning authority should allow a construction site to extend its working hours.
 Whilst the statement is in place, local authorities are expected to approve requests to extend construction working hours temporarily until 9.00 pm, Monday to Saturday, unless there are ‘very compelling reasons’ against it.

-The flexibility given to LPAs by the written statement covers the planning system only, and currently only extends until 31 May 2021, although the government are considering whether to extend beyond this.
+The flexibility given to LPAs by the written statement covers the planning system only, and currently only extends until 31 May 2021.

 Relaxation of Supermarket Deliveries – 31st March 2021

 A WMS was published on 13 March 2020 relaxing delivery restrictions to supermarkets, food retailers and distribution centres in response to coronavirus.
 This has helped to ensure that planning controls are not a barrier to food deliveries throughout the pandemic.